telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 		</div>
 	</footer>

-When Kendo UI encounters a link to an external view, it will automatically load and cache the view with Ajax and provide a seamless navigation experience.
+When Kendo UI encounters a link to an external view, it automatically loads and caches the view with Ajax and provides a seamless navigation experience.

+> **Important**
+>
-> If you do not want a link in a navigational Kendo UI Mobile widget to be treated as a view, be sure to include the `data-rel="external"` attribute.
+> If you do not want a link in a navigational Kendo UI hybrid widget to be treated as a view, be sure to include the `data-rel="external"` attribute.

-If we did want to maintain multiple views in a single page, we would simply navigate the `id` of the view, like this:
+If you want to maintain multiple views in a single page, just navigate the `id` of the view, as demonstrated below.

+###### Example

 	<div data-role="view" id="foo">
         <span>foo</span>